FOREST of DOOM

 necessary to reveal the exact nature of the

-situation; the fact that a character is possessed is something that the players
+situation; the fact that a character is possessed is something that

 should have to figure out for themselves.)